fermyon/spin/docs/content/quickstart.md

 route = "/hello"
 ```

-Since this is an HTTP application, the application trigger is of `type = http`,
+This is a simple Spin HTTP application (triggered by an HTTP request), with a
-and there is one component that responds to requests on route `/hello` using the
+single component called `hello`.
+Spin will execute the `spinhelloworld.wasm`
-`spinhelloworld.wasm` WebAssembly module.
-(See the
+WebAssembly module for HTTP requests on the route `/hello`.
-[configuration document](./configuration.md) for a detailed guide on the Spin
+(See the [configuration document](/configuration) for a detailed guide on the Spin
 application configuration.)

-Now let's have a look at the `hello` component — below is the complete source
+Now let's have a look at the `hello` component.
+Below is the complete source
-code for a Spin HTTP component written in Rust.
-It is a regular Rust function
+code for a Spin HTTP component written in Rust — a regular Rust function that
-that takes an HTTP request and returns an HTTP response, annotated with the
+takes an HTTP request as a parameter and returns an HTTP response, and it is
-`http_component` macro:
+annotated with the `http_component` macro:

 ```rust
 use anyhow::Result;